WordPress/two-factor/readme.txt

 - `two_factor_login_nonce_failed` action which fires when a login nonce fails verification.
 Provides the ID of the user the nonce was presented for as the first argument, and the reason as the second: `no_nonce_stored`, `expired`, or `mismatch`.
 - `two_factor_log_login_nonce_failures` filter overrides whether a failed login nonce verification is written to the PHP error log.
 Defaults to true for `expired` and `mismatch`, and false for `no_nonce_stored`, which any unauthenticated request can reach.
 Provides the user ID as the second argument and the reason as the third.

+== WP-CLI Commands ==

+The plugin includes a `wp two-factor` WP-CLI namespace for managing two-factor authentication from the command line.
+All commands accept a user by ID, login, or email.

+* `wp two-factor status <user>` — Shows a user's current 2FA status (read-only).
+Supports `--format=json`.
+* `wp two-factor list-providers` — Lists all registered two-factor providers.
+* `wp two-factor enable <user> <provider>` — Enables a provider for a user.
+Providers that require a shared secret (like TOTP) can't be enabled this way and will point you to the profile page instead.
+* `wp two-factor disable <user> [<provider>]` — Disables a single provider, or performs a full reset of all 2FA for the user when no provider is given.
+Full reset prompts for confirmation unless `--yes` is passed.
+* `wp two-factor backup-codes generate <user> [--count=<n>]` — Generates a fresh set of backup codes for a user, replacing any existing ones.
+Defaults to 10 codes.
+* `wp two-factor unlock <user>` — Clears a user's login rate-limit/throttle without changing their 2FA configuration.

+Run `wp help two-factor` for the full list, or `wp help two-factor <command>` for options and examples for a specific command.

 == Redirect After the Two-Factor Challenge ==

 To redirect users to a specific URL after completing the two-factor challenge, use WordPress Core built-in login_redirect filter.
 The filter works the same way as in a standard WordPress login flow: